 This document provides a simple example that walks you through how to pull a table from data subscription to a local file system as well as a simple Local Demo.
 The following operations are performed on CentOS.

 yum install java-1.8.0-openjdk-devel

-Log in to the DTS Console and select Data Subscription on the left sidebar to enter the data subscription page.
+Log in to the DTS console, and select Data Subscription on the left to go to the data subscription page.

 Check the corresponding DTS channel, IP, and port and enter them together with the obtained key into the corresponding

 // Enter the key obtained from TencentCloud API here context.setSecretId("AKIDfdsfdsfsdt1331431sdfds"); Enter the `secretID` obtained from TencentCloud API context.setSecretKey("test111usdfsdfsddsfRkeT"); Enter the `secretKey` obtained from TencentCloud API // Enter the IP and port obtained through data subscription in the DTS service here context.setServiceIp("10.66.112.181"); Enter the IP obtained from the data subscription configuration context.setServicePort(7507); Enter the port obtained from the data subscription configuration final DefaultSubscribeClient client = new DefaultSubscribeClient(context); // Enter the names of both the database and table to sync and modify the name of the file where they will be stored final String targetDatabase = "test"; Enter the name of the database to subscribe to final String targetTable = "alantest"; Enter the name of the table to subscribe to final String fileName = "test.alan.txt"; Enter the name of the local file for storage client.addClusterListener(listener); // Enter the `dts-channel` configuration information obtained from the data subscription configuration here client.askForGUID("dts-channel-e4FQxtYV3It4test"); Enter the DTS channel name obtained from the data subscription client.start();